corley/ng-startup-documentation/docs/07-restful-integration.md

 # REST resources

-## Introduction
+## Overview

 Web and mobile apps usually work with remote resources (webservices and REST endpoints).
-Angular give you some great tool make http calls, but we have add other modules so you can choos ethe best for you.
+Angular gives you some great tool make HTTP calls, but we have add other modules so you can choose the best for you.

 ## $http
 Of course you can use $http, a module by Angular to make HTTP calls to a specific endpoint.

 Remember that cfpLoadingBar and crLoading work with $http in order to show spinners and loading bars.
-So any tool based on $http will activate these modules enhancing your application.
+So any tool based on $http will activate these modules.

 Please read official [documentation](https://docs.angularjs.org/api/ng/service/$http) for $http.